1. Home

 • Accepted applicants, however, have an average math GPA of 3.22, a science GPA of 3.17, and a non-science GPA of 3.48.
 If your GPA falls below this average, your chances of admission could increase if, for example, you have a high-percentile PCAT score.

-There weren't major differences in GPA between accepted male and female overall GPA, although female candidates had a slightly higher GPA than their male counterparts.
-This trend was similar for the all-important science GPA.
+There weren't major differences in overall GPA between accepted male and female candidates, although female candidates had a slightly higher GPA than their male counterparts.
+This trend was similar to the all-important science GPA.

 Over the last 15 years, the average accepted cumulative GPA slightly decreased from over 3.4 in the decade of the 2000s to slightly over 3.3 today.